Sri Lanka Transport Board: Services

 SLTB serves both urban and rural routes.
 In many rural areas, it provides services in unprofitable areas that would be unattractive to private operators.

 Urban routes

 Colombo has an extensive public transport system based on buses, some of which is operated by SLTB.
 The Central Bus Stand in Pettah functions as the primary hub for bus transport in Colombo.

 The road network in Colombo consists of radial links (or arterial routes), which link the city centre and district centres, and orbital links, which intersect the arterial routes; most bus routes run along the radial links without the benefit of dedicated bus lanes owing to the high volume of traffic at peak times.
-A BRT system for Colombo has been proposed, but has yet to be implemented.
+The newly introduced Lanka Metro Transit is a bus rapid transit service introduced in the capital's metropolitan region in April 2026 in order to provide transportation under the 'Clean Sri Lanka' program and operated as a subsidiary of the SLTB.
+The system is part of wider efforts to reduce traffic congestion and encourage a shift from private to public transport in Colombo.

 Intercity routes

 SLTB also serves many intercity routes.
 As of January 2012, SLTB is the only bus operator on the Southern Expressway.
 It uses modern Lanka Ashok Leyland buses on the expressway to connect Galle with Maharagama every two hours.
 As of 2013, the SLTB has started operating on the Katunayake Expressway providing access for people from Negombo, Katunayake, Puttalam, etc.

 These intercity routes can be classified into two main categories: